wix/stylable/docs/guides/stylable-component-library.md

 }
 ```

-See more info on using theme in [theme an application guide](./styalble-application.md#Apply component library theme).
+Read more about using themes in [theme an application](./styalble-application.md#Apply component library theme).